jwage/purl/README.markdown

 $url = new \Purl\Url('http://jwage.com');
 ```

-You can also create `Url` instances through the static `parse` method:
+You can also create `Url` instances through the static `parse` method if you prefer that style:

 ```php
 <?php